aerobless/StrangeDungeonVR/docs/index.md

 ### 0.3 (next version)
 * ...
+* Added system for edible items.
+Health potions are now in the game.
 * Added logic for dynamic lights that emulates a flickering flame.
 First use is a interactable candle stand.
 * The prison tile now has two additional doors & changing prison cell interiors.
 * Added persistence information to player items.
 Valueable loot will now no longer disappear so quickly.